-Some benchmarks like 213_javac use forced garbage collections triggered through calls to java.lang.System.gc().
-For our experiments we disabled forced garbage collections unless stated otherwise.
+Some benchmarks, such as 213_javac, use forced garbage collections triggered through calls to java.lang.System.gc().
+We disabled forced garbage collections unless stated otherwise.

-3 Garbage Collection Hints
+3 Garbage collection hints

 Our garbage collection hints approach consists of an offline and an online step, see Figure 2.
-The offline step breaks down into two parts: offline profiling of the application and garbage collector analysis.
-The offline profiling computes the live/time function of the application, i.e. the amount of live bytes as a function of the amount of bytes allocated.
+The offline step breaks down into two parts: (i) offline profiling of the application and (ii) garbage collector analysis.
+The offline profiling computes the live/time function of the application, i.e., the amount of live bytes as a function of the amount of bytes allocated.
 Based on this live/time function, favorable collection points (FCPs) can be determined.
 Determining the FCPs is a one-time cost per application.
-The garbage collector analysis characterizes the collection cost for a particular GC and application, i.e. the amount of time needed to process a given amount of live bytes.
+The garbage collector analysis characterizes the collection cost for a particular garbage collector and application, i.e., the amount of time needed to process a given amount of live bytes.
 This is dependent on the collector and the platform on which the measurements are done.
 In the online part of GCH, the methods that have been identified as FCPs are instrumented to invoke a cost-benefit model that helps the garbage collector make decisions about when and how to collect.
-This decision making is based on the amount of heap space available, the live/time function of the application and the characteristics of the GC.
+This decision making is based on the amount of heap space available, the live/time function of the application and the characteristics of the garbage collector.
 The following subsections discuss GCH in more detail.